eduarbo/pacmux/README.md

 session name.

-`#{pacmux_overview}` will give you and overview of the attached sessions and session windows in a Pac-Man style.
+`#{pacmux_overview}` will give you and overview of the attached sessions and session windows in a `Pᗣᗧ·•·MᗣN` style.

 `#{pacmux_pacman}` just prints the Pac-Man-like character `ᗧ` in yellow.
 Useful for `window-status-format` tmux option.